wrybakiewicz/lukso-dao-voting-key-manager/README.md

 **DAO Voting Manager** for particular DAO can be found by address or be chosen from list of all DAO Voting Managers.

-**Overview** section - shows all **DAO Voting Manager** details, governance contract details and balances of DAO Account.
+**Overview** section - shows all **DAO Voting Manager** details, governance contract details and balances of DAO **Universal Profile**.

 **Deposit** section - to participate in governance - DAO governance token holders needs to deposit tokens to DAO Voting Manager contract.
 Those funds can be withdrawn in **Withdraw** section.
-The reasons for this design are described below in **Proposal spam and double voting prevention**.
+The reasons for this design are described below in **Proposal spam and double voting prevention** section.

-**Withdraw** section - after participating in governance, governance token holders can withdraw their tokens.
+**Withdraw** section - after participating in governance, governance token holders can withdraw their tokens from contract.
 Funds can be withdrawn after ending of last proposal that user voted on or created.

 **Proposals** section - contains list of ongoing and historical proposals.